libktx/ktx/README.md

 ### Dependencies

-**KTX** libraries are currently almost out of beta.
+**KTX** libraries are currently in late beta.
 While tested and stable enough, we want to give them a little bit more time and get some user feedback before a stable release.
 All versions are available through Maven Central and [here](https://github.com/libktx/ktx/releases).
 You can also use the preview snapshot releases from `https://oss.sonatype.org/content/repositories/snapshots/` repository.